curv3d/curv/ideas/Analyser.md

    compiled, we determine the number of value slots it needs for its instances.

-A Top_Level_Script exists across all 3 phases: parse, analyze and run.
+A Top_Level_Script exists across all 3 phases: parse, analyse and run.
  * It's a Ref_Value.
 It's a Meaning (or encapsulated as a Constant).
    It's a phrase (but maybe not a curv::Phrase, as it doesn't appear as an interior node of a parse tree).
-It has a value list, which may be unanalyzed (only a list of action phrases) or evaluated (list of values available).
-It has a namespace, which may contain both unanalyzed and compiled definiens.
+It has a value list, which may be unanalysed (only a list of action phrases) or evaluated (list of values available).
+It has a namespace, which may contain both unanalysed and compiled definiens.

-An internal script is either unanalyzed or fully compiled, all or nothing, existing in either the parse or the analyze phases.
+An internal script is either unanalysed or fully compiled, all or nothing, existing in either the parse or the analyse phases.
 It may have multiple instances at runtime with different contents, depending on (eg) the values of external function parameters.